jeffinnes/100-days-of-code/r1-log.md

 I know that technically the challenge rules say you gotta code everyday, which is why I didn't originally count yesterday.
 But I need to do this research before I'll be comfortable building anything.
 So since it's in the spirit of growing and building my skills, I'm going to count research heavy days.

 ### R1D24
 Did some katas on Codewars and spent time reading more of the Vue Docs.

+### R1D25
+Trained on some more Codewars katas today, but my focus is still on the Vue docs.
+I'm almost done with the "essentials" guide.
+Thankfully their docs are pretty easy to read on mobile otherwise I wouldn't have made nearly as much progress.
+As of right now I think the over all use of Vue makes sense, but I'm still not sure how one actually servers up the web app...